-(1) Travel by commercial airlines may be authorized in cases where use of commercial airlines is of advantage to the County.
+- (1) Travel by commercial airlines may be authorized in cases where use of commercial airlines is of advantage to the County.
 Air travel will be scheduled at coach (most economical class) rates.
-Pre-planning should be used to take advantage of various airline discount special rates.

-(2) Airfare may be charged to the travel P-card, or an individual P-Card with travel authorization.
-Only airline tickets for authorized County travel requirements may be chargedwill be reimbursed by to Indian River the County.
-All airline travel shall be substantiated by a receipt.

-(3) The County will pay for one checked bag per week of travel for each traveler (roundtrip).
+Pre-planning should be used to take advantage of various airline discount special rates. - (2) Only airline tickets for authorized County travel requirements may be charged to Indian River County.
+All airline travel shall be substantiated by a receipt. - (3) The County will pay for one checked bag per week of travel for each traveler (roundtrip).